Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

 Once you have added one or more recipients to your email forward, Hotmail lets you type something above the content of the email being forwarded; this is optional, but can sometimes help your email recipients understand why the email is being forwarded to them.
 Also keep in mind that some users with limited experience with Hotmail and email in general may be puzzled by receiving an email from you and seeing in it someone else's content.

-The screenshot below shows an email being forwarded from a Hotmail account to another webmail service; it basically looks like any other email:
+" prefix, if left intact in the subject line, will tip them off that the email is a forwarded message.
+The screenshot below shows an email forwarded from Hotmail to another webmail service; it basically looks like any other message:

 This particular email forward did not contain any message from the Hotmail user, otherwise it would appear above the headers (From, To, Subject, and Date) of the email forwarded.

-Avoid spammy email forwards As tempting as it really is, try to avoid forwarding emails too often.
+As tempting as it really is, try to avoid forwarding emails too often.
 People tend to see their inbox as a to-do list of sorts, and seeing too many emails from a person might end up having an effect opposite to what you expected.
 Forwarding too many joke emails at work will also give others that you do not have enough work while they struggle with their load.
 All about perception...

 Hotmail only lets you forward emails "inline", or inside the body of a new email; if your recipients are having trouble seeing the emails you forward, try sending a link instead.
 Otherwise, you can copy the content you are interested in, and paste it inside a new email.
 Failing that, you can send a file attachment (either saving the web page or email in a ZIP archive, printing the web page or email to PDF and emailing the PDF document, etc.)